Vaccine equity: COVID-19

 Throughout the data of COVID-19 vaccination records, rates have consistently been much lower for lower income groups than that of middle and higher income groups.
 COVID-19 vaccination rates are higher in urban settings, and lower in rural settings.
 In an underdeveloped country such as Nigeria, vaccination rates are under 11% nationally.
 Because of persistent vaccine inequity, many countries continue to not have access to free or affordable COVID-19 vaccinations.

 Our World in Data provides up to date statistics of COVID-19 vaccine access between nations, socioeconomic groups, and more.

 In September 2021, it was estimated that the world would have manufactured enough vaccines to vaccinate everyone on the planet by January 2022.
 Vaccine hoarding, booster shots, a lack of funding for vaccination infrastructure, and other forms of inequality mean that it is expected that many countries will still have inadequate vaccination.

 On August 4, 2021, the United Nations called for a moratorium on booster doses in high-income countries, so that low-income countries can be vaccinated.
 The World Health Organization repeated these criticisms of booster shots on the 18th, saying "we're planning to hand out extra life-jackets to people who already have life-jackets while we're leaving other people to drown without a single life jacket".
 UNICEF supported a "Donate doses now" campaign.

-On 29 January 2022, Pope Francis denounced the "distortion of reality based on fear" that has ripped across the world during the COVID-19 pandemic.
-He urged journalists to help those misled by coronavirus-related misinformation and fake news to better understand the scientific facts.
+Eradication of disease through vaccination equity

+Disease eradication results from a combination of measures that include achieving vaccine equity, ensuring that global populations have equal access to vaccines and preventive measures against disease.
+One example of this from recent human history is the eradication of smallpox disease on a global scale.

+Smallpox is the only disease to be successfully eradicated worldwide and was previously one of the most detrimental and prolific diseases throughout the course of human history.
+For example, the World Health Organization recorded around 50 million cases in the year 1950, although this is estimated to be only one percent of all cases.

+This was accomplished through many factors, including disease prevention programs and widespread vaccine administration.
+Under direction from the World Health Organization, countries implemented mass vaccination campaigns and achieved vaccination rates of at least 80%.
+These mass campaign strategies and programs, along with the development of the bifurcated needle, contributed to the elimination of smallpox as a global threat to human health.